Docker Installation

 How to Run Commands in the Stack

-In your Portainer GUI, go to the container view and select the running rails container from your Zammad stack.
-Click on the Exec Console icon in the "Quick Actions" column.
+In your Portainer GUI, go to the container view and select the running Rails container from your Zammad stack.
+Click on the Exec Console icon in the "Quick Actions" column, select the standard /bin/bash entrypoint and click Connect.